If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 – Growth hormone will increase along with all its benefits.

-Of course the effects of these two examples depend upon more factors, such as your body structure, health condition, activity, your overall diet.
+Of course, the effects of these two examples depend upon more factors, such as your body structure, health condition, activity, your overall diet.

 Thinking in terms of “calories” can be misleading.
 Every kind of food has a caloric value.
 And bricks have a caloric value.
 And muscles too.
 But bricks are used to build.
-Likewise, proteins have a caloric value but under the right conditions they are mainly used as a building material.
+Likewise, proteins have a caloric value but under the right conditions, they are mainly used as a building material.

 Proteins have calories but they are mainly not intended to be used as a fuel.
-They are intended to serve as a building blocks!
+They are intended to serve as building blocks!

-Here is how protein will not be maximally used as a building material:
+When protein will not be maximally used as a building material:

 .